Miyamoto765/sleep-tracker/README.md

 ### Setup (Windows only)

-A Windows Scheduled Task named `SleepTracker_AutoGitPull` has been configured to run the sync script every 5 minutes.
-No additional setup is required — it runs automatically in the background.
+A Windows Scheduled Task named `SleepTracker_AutoGitPull` can be configured to start the sync script at user logon.
+The script polls the remote every 30 seconds by default, so the task needs only to start the long-running script once (recommended).

 #### Manual Testing